- Engagement Ring Etiquette: Rules to Break (and Keep) in 2022 - April 7, 2022

 Their engagement ring collection is priced at $2,800, for a .79 carat diamond on 14K yellow gold, to $7,800 for a 3.06-carat diamond on 14K rose gold.
 Most rings feature a slender band, with options for solid metal and diamonds along with the band.
 14K yellow, white and rose gold is the standard.
 Compared with Alexis Russell, there is a little less focus on unique geometry and more on touches of classic glamour.

-My favorite engagement rings from this collection include this opulent and timeless 1.06 carat Marquise Ring; a nature-inspired Crescent Moon Ring; and this .82 carat Speckled Oval Ring, which comes it comfortably under $3,000.
+My favorite engagement ring from this collection is this opulent and timeless 1.06 carat Marquise Ring.

 Etsy is not, of course, one seller, but a source of many individual and small sellers.
 Etsy happens to have a large collection of salt and pepper diamonds, many priced around or even below $1,000.
 I love that these rings are unique, and may offer designs you can’t find elsewhere.
 In addition, I also always love the idea of supporting small and individual creators.